-Our Nepali master artisan created our beautiful masterpiece 1000 Armed Avalokiteshvara statue with the jewelry and crown of a Bodhisattva.
-At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with semi-precious stones such as turquoise, lapis, ruby or coral stones.
+Our Nepali master artisan created our beautiful 66″ masterpiece 1000 Armed Avalokiteshvara statue — a monumental 5.5 foot temple-grade sculpture — with the intricately hand carved jewels and crown of a Bodhisattva.
+At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with semi-precious stones such as turquoise, lapis or red coral stones.
 At no extra charge, the skilled artisan can embellish the statue with these special decorations before delivery.

 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
 Additionally, devotees meditating on the color red can transform the delusion of attachment into the wisdom of discernment.
 The color red is often worn by other deities to pay tribute to Amitabha Buddha.
 This Avalokiteshvara statue will wear the adornments very well and they will inspire all those who lay their eyes on your new statue.